Q: Once I accept a Sagan Fellowship, what other paperwork is needed from me?

 Q: Do I need to get special permission from the program to go on international travel?

-A: No, you do not have to get any special permission to go on international travel.
-You can travel where you like as long as it pertains directly to your fellowship and that you stay within your research budget.
-Since this is government funding, you must travel according to government travel rules using US carriers where possible, etc.
+A : You do not have to get any special permission to go on international travel.
+You may use Sagan Fellowship funds to travel where you like as long as it pertains directly to your fellowship and that you stay within your research budget.
+Since this is government funding, you must travel according to government travel rules using US carriers where possible.
+For specific questions regarding government travel rules, please contact the Sagan Program Scientist, Dawn Gelino.

-Q: The indirect cost rate (IDC) cannot be charged on the stipend and fringe benefits, but can it be charged on the research budget?
+Q: The indirect cost rate (IDC) cannot be charged on the stipend and fringe benefits, but is it charged on the research budget?
 If so, do we need to stay within the total research budget for direct and indirect costs?

 Q: Can I receive funding in advance of my fellowship start date?

-A: The funds prior to starting your Fellowship are for moving expenses and hardware purchases only.
-Unfortunately, you can not use them to travel to a meeting prior to your appointment.
-If you change your Fellowship start date to be before the meeting, then that would then be ok to use funds from the Fellowship to attend the meeting.
+A : No. However, if approved by your host institution, you can have a funding start date that is early enough (up to ~30 days prior to your actual start date) to cover moving expenses and hardware purchases.
+You cannot use them to travel to a meeting prior to your appointment.
+If you change your Fellowship start date to be before the meeting, then that would then be okay to use funds from the Fellowship to attend the meeting.

 Q: How will my salary be paid to me as a Sagan Fellow?